samnar2017/heuristicInvestigations/README.md

 print(cleaned_json)

 The array in "Transfers" has 147 values total.
 We assume that the user did N amount of transfers from the initial amount into different accounts.
-Let’s assume N = 5, N = 4, N = 3, N = 2.
+Let√ïs assume N = 5, N = 4, N = 3, N = 2.

-We suppose that the total new transfers within a range of 148,100hbar and 148,139.32hbar (given that the total transfer was 148,120.32 + 10 + 9 = 148,139.32 minus transfer fees that gives us a bottom value of 148,100hbar and a top value of 148,139.32 – we suppose that the fees were insignificant).
+We suppose that the total new transfers within a range of 148,100hbar and 148,139.32hbar (given that the total transfer was 148,120.32 + 10 + 9 = 148,139.32 minus transfer fees that gives us a bottom value of 148,100hbar and a top value of 148,139.32 √ê we suppose that the fees were insignificant).

 To find out how many combinations we have in total: